This review contains SPOILERS!

 A more optimistic approach would perhaps deify this "Carpenter" and his words of wisdom and teach the viewer that this is the only life we have to live, so why not minimize human suffering along the way?
 And for that, it's hard to critique the film.

-There is an obvious reason for the remake of "Beauty and the Beast" which is far less idealistic than the sum of its parts would try to make you think: money.
-Of course, this is the most cynical way of approaching the movie, which is probably not the right mindset to frame the film by; but given its predecessors' place in cinema history, Disney's newest remake feels like tired in comparison and almost magic-less.
+There is an obvious reason for the remake of "Beauty and the Beast" which is far less idealistic than the sum of its parts: money.
+Of course, this is the most cynical way of approaching the movie, which is probably not the right mindset to frame the film by; but given its predecessors' place in cinematic history, Disney's newest remake feels a bit tired in comparison and almost devoid of magic.

-Naturally, the newest iteration of "Beauty and the Beast" should probably be viewed in its own light; but I think it wasn't meant to.
+Naturally, the newest iteration of "Beauty and the Beast" should probably be viewed in its own light; but I think it wasn't meant to be seen this way.
 Sometimes it's line-for-line with the original and sometimes slight changes make the viewer pause.
 Without these references, we wouldn't be seeing the small baby steps that make the film more current.
 You can see this when certain parts of the backstory fill in: the prince of the land is made to be a selfish man who taxes his kingdom cruelly so he can buy himself beautiful things.
-This material obsession which are some of the first words spoken in the movie, is quickly forgotten for a broader selfishness and anger that the prince must overcome to break the curse placed upon him.
+This material obsession which begins the narration as some of the first words spoken in the movie, is quickly forgotten for a broader selfishness and anger that the prince must overcome to break the curse placed upon him.
+But then the films fades back into the original Disney and these "complexities" get forgotten.

 And so we open to Belle (Emma Watson), the daughter of an artist and herself an inventor of sorts.
 She lives in France with an English accent and doesn't care about what people think of her and she's certainly not going to marry Gaston (Luke Evans).
 He has just returned from war and has his sight set on Belle and plans on wedding Belle so that he can have the perfect life.
 A narcissist at best, Gaston is obviously the wrong person for Belle and so the story begins.